AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

   inlined and then would not match!
 See [instrumentation/README.instrument_list.md](../instrumentation/README.instrument_list.md)

-There are many more options and modes available however these are most of the time less effective.
+There are many more options and modes available, however, these are most of the time less effective.
 See:
 * [instrumentation/README.ctx.md](../instrumentation/README.ctx.md)
 * [instrumentation/README.ngram.md](../instrumentation/README.ngram.md)